Jeremy Renner was run over by unmanned Snowcat as he plowed neighbours’ drives

 And he stated that the plow, which weighs more than 14,000-pounds, “started to just move forward.”

-A witness told investigators that they saw Renner try and jump into the driver’s seat as the plow moved but he disappeared and the next time they saw him he was behind the plow .
+A witness told investigators that they saw Renner try and jump into the driver’s seat as the plow moved but he disappeared and the next time they saw him he was behind the plow.

+Washoe County Sheriff's Office - Press Conference Jeremy Renner https://t.co/oH4BySd35g— Washoe Sheriff (@WashoeSheriff) January 3, 2023

 The sheriff said that there had been 3ft of snow in the area where Renner lives the previous evening and multiple cars had been abandoned.